Fact Sheet 11:

 Arrest records are public records.
 They may include detailed information about the person arrested, the incident leading to the arrest and the victim.
 These records can be closed if their release would endanger an ongoing investigation or public safety.
 If the person arrested is found innocent of the charges, he or she may ask to have the record sealed and claim they have never been arrested.

-If you move and fill out a Change of Address form (USPS Form 3575), the information is sold by USPS to mailing list, direct mail and credit bureau companies through its National Change of Address (NCOA) system to help mailers update their lists.
+If you move and fill out a permanent Change of Address form, the information is sold by USPS to mailing list, direct mail and credit bureau companies through its National Change of Address (NCOA) system to help mailers update their lists.
 However, temporary address changes are not included in the NCOA database.

-If you file a Change of Address form, USPS will release your new address to those who send you first class mail at the old address for up to 12 months -- shorter forwarding limits for magazines and other non-first class mail.
+If you file a permanent Change of Address form, USPS will release your new address to those who send you first class mail at the old address for up to 12 months.
 Victims of a threatening situation can prevent the release of his or her new address by obtaining a temporary restraining order or court order and presenting it to the Postal Service.

 Some records kept by government agencies are considered confidential.
 For example, your tax records are private.
 You may have access to your Internal Revenue Service file but others do not.
 The following are some common government records which are confidential.